Strengthen the Hunting Act

 This is why in drag hunting, 'accidents' when live animals are chased are very rare, while in trail hunting they are very common.

-The League believes there is no such a thing as the 'sport of trail hunting' and it is simply a temporary, false alibi to cover for illegal hunting while the hunting fraternity hopes for the hunting ban to be repealed or weakened.
+The League believes there is no such a thing as the trail hunting and it is simply a smokescreen for old fashioned illegal hunting.

 Strengthen the Hunting Act